 Permanently Restricted Net Assets - Net assets subject to donor-imposed restrictions that the corpus be invested in perpetuity and only the income be made available for program operations in accordance with donor restrictions.
 Such income generally includes interest, dividends, and realized and unrealized earnings from the corpus.

-As of June 30, 2014, the Foundation had no temporarily or permanently restricted net assets.
+As of June 30, 2014 and 2013, the Center had no permanently restricted net assets.

 Contributions